kurogane13/ecryptfs_management_console/README.md

 - Simple and interactive Bash-based script
 - Allows users to manage encrypted folders using `ecryptfs`.
 - Create, mount, decrypt, and manage encrypted folders on your Linux system.
-- Iddeal for protecting sensitive data by encrypting folders.
+- Ideal for protecting sensitive data by encrypting folders.

 ## Features